cheparity/google_search_spider/README.md

 ## Quick Start

+0. Create a new data folder, at the same level as the application folder.
+Or you may meet strange errors.
 1. Replace `todo` in `google_spider.py` as your **quesion** and then run it.
 You will see a Firefox/Chrome launched.
    1. It will scroll over and over again automatically until reaches the max results count of Google (about 500).
    2. It will then spider all results into `data/` folder.
 Note that it just contains [webtitle, weburl] of all results as `results_of_<your qeustion>.csv`.
 It also logs the progress in `data/progress_*.csv`.